benblack769/TigerCompiler/README.md

 ##### Label
 stm.
 An assembly label, but with no expected value.
 So, you'd use Name before a function, but Label before a procedure.

+### Temp
+`temp.hh`/`.cc` Has functions `newlabel` and `newtemp` that get called by translate functions whenever you need to make a label or temp with a unique name.
+Makes sure names don't overlap.

+### Frame
+`frame.hh` has functions relating to the frame.
+It will generate an ir tree for getting the frame pointer for the translate functions.

 ### Translating

 Each class of `ASTNode` has a `translate` function that returns a pointer to an IR tree.
+These functions are defined in `ast_translate.cc`.
 The main function in `tc.cc` calls the semantic checks on the root node, then calls translate on it.

 ### Symbol tables